Daigo Umehara: 2017

 On January 19, 2017, Daigo gave a two-hour lecture entitled "1日ひとつだけ、強くなる" ("Ichinichi hitotsu dake, tsuyoku naru"|"Getting Stronger Everyday") at the Keio University Marunouchi City Campus.
 In the lecture, Daigo discussed the ups and downs of carving out a niche as a professional gamer.
 He spoke to a sold-out audience.

 On March 1, 2017, Umehara announced that he had entered another sponsorship with Japanese game developer Cygames, alongside fellow pro fighting gamers Darryl "Snake Eyez" Lewis and Eduardo "PR Balrog" Perez.
 Together, the three athletes donned the moniker "Cygames Beast," sporting T-shirts with a matching new logo.

 From March to May 2017, Umehara participated in the ELEAGUE Street Fighter Invitational, during which he played solely as Guile.
 Beginning in Group B alongside Snake Eyez and PR Balrog, Umehara pushed his way into the Playoffs, ultimately finishing 8th overall.

 On May 27–28, Umehara participated in Red Bull Kumite in Paris, France.
 He placed 4th overall.

 On June 27, Umehara appeared in the Red Bull France-produced documentary, "The Art of Street Fighting" alongside fellow pro gamers Xiao Hai, Gamerbee, Tokido, and Luffy.

 On July 14–16, Umehara participated in EVO 2017.
 After a no-loss sweep in Round 1, he was bumped into the Losers bracket by Haitani during Round 2, and ultimately eliminated during the Semi-Finals by longtime rival Justin Wong.

 On July 14, Daigo launched the "Beast" apparel brand in conjunction with apparel makers Nsurgo.
 The brand is represented by Daigo as well as fellow Cygames-sponsored gamers Snake Eyez and PR Balrog.

 2018

-On March 10, Daigo was challenged by the EVO champion, Tokido, to a first to 10 Match.
-Tokido felt very strongly about proving that he was able to beat Daigo.
-Daigo won 10-5, leaving Tokido frustrated.
+A memorable match took place early in the year when Daigo met his longtime rival, Tokido, in a first-to-ten bout at the Kemonomichi II exhibition.
+Tokido, who at this point was the defending EVO champion and one of the most dominant players on the scene, was determined to prove that he could outplay Daigo in a long-set format.
+Although Daigo had been less active by comparison and more focused on hosting events, he was also confident about his chances.
+On March 10, the pair clashed in their highly anticipated matchup.
+Daigo ended up winning the competitive set 10–5, leaving Tokido visibly upset at his loss.

 On July 22, he won the VSFighting Premier Event in Birmingham (United Kingdom).

+Later on during the year in November, Daigo attended the Red Bull Kumite invitational tournament once again, this time placing 3rd behind Problem X and champion Fujimura.

+In the Capcom Cup tournament for the year, Daigo finished in 25th place.